 "In the teeth of Gibbs’ original style, one is struck, dazzled, seared, pleased, and astonished by her singular craft—how the carcass of language is broken, delivered, and devoured in the poet’s hunger to taste the flesh of language, desire, and myth.
 Gibbs observes, ‘One language for night / another for day’ yet we arrive inside the temple of an intimate and sensual voice, owned and reclaimed by a woman who is afire with her own reckoning, arousal, and resistance.
 The poet tells us, ‘Even at my most primitive / I can’t be the sort of violent / I long to be, clubbing facts / for sustenance.’
 Such poems reach their talons and fangs into mythic cradles of memory, myth, nature, and flesh, lashing against the darkest and brightest rims of language.
 The poetry of Jules Gibbs’ never kneels but rises in its uncoiling of desire and power.
 Listen and repeat her truth: ‘No to the never forgetting. / No to the fat of yes.’"—Rachel Eliza Griffiths, author of Seeing the Body

-"In snakes and babies, Jules Gibbs explores the self as alien and as intimate.
+"In Snakes and Babies, Jules Gibbs explores the self as alien and as intimate.
 Through her gendered lens she envisions psychological and mythic origins of the self.
-From that vantage her poems navigate the social and political landscapes that define some of the madness of our broken culture.
-Her poems engage conflicts between the inner life and the world—not to be resolved but to be savored as language probing life."—Peter Balakian, author of the Pulitzer Prize-wining collection Ozone Journal
+From that vantage her poems navigate social and the political landscapes that define some of the madness of our broken culture.
+Her poems engage conflicts between the inner life and the world—not to be resolved but to be savored as language probing life."—Peter Balakian, author of the Pulitzer Prize–winning collection Ozone Journal

 6.5 x 9, 82 pages